semgrep/semgrep-docs/docs/faq.md

 To upgrade to our Team tier, select the number of seats you wish to purchase and pay directly from the Settings page in Semgrep App!

-For custom pricing on our Enterprise tier, please contact us via the form on our [pricing page](http://semgrep.dev/pricing).
+For Enterprise tier pricing, please contact us via the form on the [pricing page](http://semgrep.dev/pricing).

 #### How do I pay for my plan?